US factory output fell again in March

 The Federal Reserve says factory production fell 0.3 percent, following a 0.1 percent drop in February.

 The figures suggest that American manufacturers are still struggling with the triple whammy of weak overseas growth, the strong dollar and sluggish consumer and business spending at home.
 Automakers cut back sharply, as sales slowed last month after a record 2015.

 A stronger dollar, compared with foreign currencies, makes U.S. products more expensive overseas and imports cheaper.
-Meanwhile, U.S. consumers have been reluctant to spend freely this year despite steady job gains and lower prices at the gas pump.

 Overall industrial production, which includes mining and utilities, fell 0.6 percent for the second straight month.
 Amid lower oil prices, a sharp drop in oil and gas drilling activity pulled down mining output 2.9 percent.